jundalisay/spblist/content/en/research/mohammad/quran/sura-005b.md

 heading: "Sura 5b "
 weight: 52
 image: "/covers/quran.jpg"
 description: "O People of the Book!
-Our Messenger has come to you, clarifying for you much of what you kept hidden of the Book, and overlooking much.
-A light from Enki has come to you, and a clear Book."
+Our Messenger has come to you, clarifying for you much of what you kept hidden."
 ---